MMSAutonomousTeam/MMS-Camp-2025/6-Control Session/control_systems_readme.md

 **each wheel linear velocity is coming from a wheel angular velocity ω emanates from the center of the wheel**

-**applying (not deriving) inverse kinematics comes before forward kinematics in motion planning** **forward kinematics is used only for substituting inverse kinematics**
+**applying (not deriving) inverse kinematics comes before forward kinematics in motion planning** **forward kinematics is used only for deducing inverse kinematics**

 ---
 ### Low-Level Wheel Controllers